kognifai/Galore/SDK-documentation/casestudy.md

 -   Access control attributes.
 These allow nodes to be hidden or write protected so that only certain users can read or modify them.

--   Attributes can also be used to mark nodes so that the can be selected by an node selector with attribute matching \<ref to TQL doc\>
+-   Attributes can also be used to mark nodes so that they can be selected by an node selector with attribute matching \<ref to TQL doc\>

-Other attributes are defined by the application and galore itself does not care about their content.
+Other attributes are defined by the application and Galore itself does not care about their content.

 Streams
 =======

-We have already mentioned streams several times without explain what is meant.
+We have already mentioned streams several times without explaining what it is meant.
 The Galore stream is an abstraction of data that has several attractive properties: